Friends Ride: 15 September 2012 – To Ripley (and back?)

 Nearby Wisley Woods was the scene of women’s bicycle rallies in the first decades of the twentieth century.

-An early start is needed to ensure a good pick of the bargains at the jumble, so we’ll depart central London at 8am, following a quiet but efficient route through South West London.
-It’ll take a couple of hours and we’ll arrive at Ripley for mugs of tea, bacon sandwiches and bread pudding.
+An early start is needed to ensure a good pick of the bargains at the jumble, so we’ll depart from underneath Admiralty Arch (near Trafalgar Square) at 8am, following an efficient route through South West London, more or less the Olympic road race course (View & download GPX etc) which is on entirely passable but sometimes busy roads.
+It’s 45 kilometres and it’ll take a couple of hours.
+We’ll arrive at Ripley for mugs of tea, bacon sandwiches and bread pudding.

 If the start is too early or you don’t fancy the ride through London, then by all means take train some of the way down or meet us en route.